kayzhu/kayzhu.github.com/about/index.md

-When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, cycling/snowboarding on the mountains, or ~~playing with his cat at home~~(see you on the other side of the rainbow bridge, Pp).
+When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, cycling/snowboarding on the mountains, or <del>playing with his cat at home</del> (see you on the other side of the rainbow bridge, Pp).

 His other online identities: